The Sound and the Fur(r)y Part 5: “That Mouse Has Boobs,” and Furry Diversity

 When the muted dance music swelled for a moment and then receded again, there was thunderous applause and cheering, and the evening’s host took the stage.

 The host was the first of many disappointments soon to come because he was not even dressed in a furry costume.
 He was an African-American gentleman, and the boredom in his voice betrayed a general disinterest with the event as a whole.
 Suffice to say that the furry “dance competition” was less a competition than an endurance test consisting of five-minute dance routines performed by various furries, all of whom performed choreographed dances to synthesized techno music that was as interchangeable as the formulaic dances of the furries themselves.
-In their defense, there is really only so much dancing that one can do from inside a furry costume, and so it’s really no surprise that these furry dance competitions are lacking in the sort of entertainment values associated with even comedy or poetry open mics, even if this was equally as excruciating and seemingly interminable an experience.
+In their defense, there is really only so much dancing that one can do from inside a furry costume, and so it’s really no surprise that these furry dance competitions are equally as entertaining as a comedy or poetry open mic, as this was a similarly excruciating and seemingly interminable experience.

-Each furry dancer received an introduction from the host, who struggled to maintain the attentions of an audience of mostly disinterested attendees that I noticed consisted of at least one mother and her young child.
-I suspected that they must have come to this convention either against their will or as a result of a gross misunderstanding of the press materials and her child’s interest in Disney characters.
+Each furry dancer received an introduction from the host, who struggled to maintain the attentions of an audience of mostly disinterested attendees.
+I noticed one mother and her young child seated several rows ahead of us, and I suspected that they had come to this convention either against their will or as a result of a gross misunderstanding of the press materials and her child’s interest in Disney characters.

 Hayley and I managed to sit through a handful of routines, the highlight of which was a mouse that Hayley was first to point out had tits, and at about the time when the host described the “diversity” of this year’s performers, we had had enough.